mkropat/jumpapp/README.md

 The idea is simple — bind a key for any given application that will:

 - launch the application, if it's not already running, or
-- focus the application's window, if it is running
+- focus the application's most recently opened window, if it is running

 Pressing the key again will cycle to the application's next window, if there's more than one.